podondra/ondrejov-dataset/README.md

 described, because it is not possible to provide original FITS files which contains raw spectra.

-### Air to Vacuum Wavelenght Conversion
+### Air to Vacuum Wavelength Conversion

-Spectra from Ondřejov CCD700 archive are in air wavelenght but LAMOST spectra use vacuum wavelenght.
-Therefore a conversion of Ondřejov spectra was made according to formulas provided on
+Spectra from Ondřejov CCD700 archive are in air wavelength, but LAMOST spectra use vacuum wavelength.
+Therefore, a conversion of Ondřejov spectra was made according to formulas provided on
 [Vienna Atomic Line Database Wiki](http://www.astro.uu.se/valdwiki/Air-to-vacuum%20conversion).